oldvalley49/chm13_annotation_v5.3/README.md

     Entries to add: `changes/1_synonyms_add.csv`

-2. Recovering 107 remaining MANE genes

 Following step 1, 107 MANE genes remain unaccounted for.
 The current CHM13 annotation was derived by lifting over RefSeq annotations from GRCh38.
 We similarly lifted over the MANE annotation and examined whether these missing genes could be mapped onto CHM13.

+2. Recovering 107 remaining MANE genes

-    Three of the missing MANE genes exactly overlapped with existing LOC genes in CHM13.
+    3 of the missing MANE genes exactly overlapped with existing LOC genes in CHM13.
 Although these LOC genes are not listed as synonyms in [HUGO](https://www.genenames.org/) or [NCBI](https://www.ncbi.nlm.nih.gov/gene), we believe the sequence similarity is sufficient to replace the LOC entries with the corresponding MANE genes.

     Entries to remove: `changes/2_exact_remove.csv`